wadeking98/paddington/README.md

 written a certain byte to a certain position.
 Note that no padding was actually used in this attack,
 opening up possibilities of exploiting other AES modes like CFB and OFB which don't use padding.

-**Note: the intermediate ciphertext attack hasn't been implemented yet, research is ongoing**
+## Attention: the intermediate ciphertext attack has now been implemented.
+Paddington should automatically detect and exploit intermediate ciphertext attacks.
+Note that this type of attack is very time-consuming, so be patient.
+Depending on the size of the ciphertext and speed of the connection, expect at least 20 minutes - 1 hour.

 ## Usage
 ```